 First Pour Piece 1

-http://www.woodlandswoodworks.com/wp-content/uploads/20220529_144322-scaled-600x600.jpg -
+https://www.woodlandswoodworks.com/wp-content/uploads/20220529_144322-scaled-600x600.jpg -

 First Pour Edge Crinkle

-http://www.woodlandswoodworks.com/wp-content/uploads/20220603_163851-scaled-600x600.jpgThe first pours are always fun as we get to see the colors of the wood as it will show under natural epoxy.
+https://www.woodlandswoodworks.com/wp-content/uploads/20220603_163851-scaled-600x600.jpgThe first pours are always fun as we get to see the colors of the wood as it will show under natural epoxy.
 This was the edging on our piece and was just fun to see.

 Trunk Slabbing